Azure/azure-sdk-for-js/sdk/communication/communication-chat/README.md

 ### Create a thread with two users

-Use the `createThread` method to create a chat thread.
+Use the `createChatThread` method to create a chat thread.

 `createChatThreadRequest` is used to describe the thread request: